dylanoliver/7th_Project/README.md

-# seventh_treehouse_project
+# interactive-video-player
-Interactive Video Player
+Built an HTML5 video player using JavaScript and the HTML5 Video API.
 **